JayeonKangNature/2022_Summer_Internship/README.md

 Firstly, I was introduced to the code related Object Detection by accessing tutorials as link with code examples accompanied by explanation and lecture videos, enablint me to become familar and understanding with the subject matter.

-Subsequently, I was given tasks to apply and practice the knowledge I had gained from the tutorials and video lectures.
+Subsequently, I was given tasks to apply and practice the knowledge I had gained from the tutorials oneline sources and video lectures.

 At final week, as describing main task description, I annotated parasites in given medical images as json file with roboflow and proceeded from preparing data to evaluation with detectron 2.